Python

 - Poetry — Python dependency management and packaging made easy.
 Poetry is a single tool to develop, build, publish, and track dependencies for Python projects.

 - Conda — Conda provides package, dependency, and environment management for any language.
 Conda was originally created for Python, and is popular for scientific computing, data science and machine learning.
+Conda is the package manager of the miniforge community distribution and the Anaconda and Miniconda distributions.

 - uv — An extremely fast Python package installer and resolver, written in Rust.
 Designed as a drop-in replacement for common pip and pip-tools workflows.